gparraMstr/censys-assessment/README.md

      ```

 #### **Proxy Route**:
-   - The backend defines an endpoint (e.g., `/api/fetchSearchResults`) that the frontend uses to send requests as sample code below shows (**actual implementation differs from this**):
+   - The backend defines an endpoint (e.g., `GET /api/fetchSearchResults`) that the frontend uses to send requests as sample code below shows (**actual implementation differs from this**):

      ```javascript
      app.get('/api/fetchSearchResults', async (req, res) => {